Reingaw/reingaw/README.md

 <br />
 </div>

-I'm Wagner Andrade, a full-stack developer who loves cats, animes, games and programming, I'm majored in Markeing and Systems analysis and development.
+I'm Wagner Andrade, a full-stack developer who loves cats, animes, games and programming, I'm majored in Marketing and Systems analysis and development.
 I have a graduate degree in Business intelligence, big data & analytics - data science.
-I'm very interested in game development and machine leaning.
+I'm very interested in game development and machine learning.

 - 🌱 I’m currently learning more about front-end development using React.js, Next.js and Typescript...
 - 👯 I’m looking to collaborate on open-source projects and help the developers comunity...